 - To assess the need for protective services;

-- To provide protective services upon request, acceptance or court order; and
+- To provide protective services upon request, acceptance, or court order;

 - The adult is in need of protective services;